 Focus on Urban Fashion Mix.
 We focus our merchandise on urban fashions, which we believe appeal to our core customers.
 We do not attempt to dictate trends, but rather devote considerable effort to identifying emerging trends and ensuring that our apparel assortment is considered timely and fashionable in the urban market.
-Our merchandising staff tests new emerging merchandise trends before reordering and actively manages the mix of brands and fashion products in the stores to keep our offering fresh and minimize markdowns.
+Our merchandising staff tests new merchandise before reordering and actively manages the mix of brands and products in the stores to keep our offering fresh and minimize markdowns.

 Superior Value Proposition.
 As a value-priced retailer, we seek to offer top quality, fashionable merchandise at compelling prices.
 We seek to provide nationally recognized brands at 30% to 70% discounts to department and specialty stores' regular prices.
-We also offer products under our proprietary brands such as "Diva Blue," "Red Ape," "Vintage Harlem," and "Lil Ms Hollywood."
+We also offer products under our proprietary brands such as "Diva Blue," "Red Ape," and "Lil Miss Hollywood."
 These private brands enable us to expand our product selection, offer fashion merchandise at lower prices and enhance our product offerings.